Opus10/python-library-template/README.md

 ## An Important Note to Users

-By using this template for your Python project, you are agreeing that you will keep your project up to date with this template whenever it changes.
-You will know that your project is out of date when CircleCI runs the `footing update --check` command in the `.circleci/config.yaml` file of the project.
-When this happens, you can run `footing update` locally in your project repo to pull in the latest template updates.

-**Note** If you must do a release because of emergency circumstances, comment out `footing update --check` in the `.cirlceci/config.yaml` file to temporarily bypass the template check.

 It is important to keep any changes to the templated files of this project to a minimum, otherwise `footing update` will produce diffs that can be difficult to merge.
 Along with that, minimally editing the templated files ensures that your Python library project behaves similarly to all of the other ones at Opus 10.
 If there is an error in the templated files or a change that needs to be propagated to every package (e.g. updating Python), then the change should be made in this template repository.

-Please be aware that editing **any** part of this template repository (even this README file) will cause CircleCI builds to fail for all packages built with this template.
-Any changes to the template should not be taken lightly, and ideally multiple changes are merged in at once.

 ## Technical Decisions and How To